MicroLabs-ACE/Attendance-System/README.md

 The following messages can be sent:

 - _FingerprintStorageEmpty_ - indicates no fingerprints are in storage.
-Register fingerprints by running the 'Enroll' or 'BurstEnroll' command.
+Register fingerprints by running the `Enroll` or `BurstEnroll` command.
 If it still persists, consult hardware engineer.
 - _FingerprintDelete(All)Success_ - indicates fingerprint(s) has been successfully deleted.

 **ID selection** - The fingerprint storage works using a LIFO mechanism.